telerik/xaml-docs/controls/radchartview/empty-data-points.md

 ![Picture showing gaps in the chart created with an empty data point](images/radchartview-empty-data-points-0.png)

-The following example shows how to assing the value of the data point in code.
+The following example shows how to assign the value of the data point in code.

 #### __[C#] Creating an empty data point in code__
 {{region radchartview-empty-data-points-1}}